2011 Seal Beach shooting

 On October 12, 2011, a mass shooting occurred at the Salon Meritage hair salon in Seal Beach, California.
 Eight people inside the salon and one person in the parking lot were shot, and only one victim survived.
-It was the deadliest mass killing in Orange County history.
+It remains the deadliest mass killing in Orange County history.

 Scott Evans Dekraai, who was involved in a custody dispute with his ex-wife (one of the shooting victims), pleaded guilty to the shooting on May 2, 2014.
 On September 22, 2017, Dekraai was sentenced to eight terms of life imprisonment without parole and one term of seven years to life for attempted murder.

 Shooting

 On Wednesday, October 12, 2011, at 1:21 pm PDT (20:21 UTC), police responded to reports of shots fired at the Salon Meritage hair salon at 500 Pacific Coast Highway.
 The shooter was armed with three handguns, and reloaded at least once during the attack, which lasted two minutes.

 There were about twenty people in the salon at the time, some managing to escape by running into the street or hiding in neighboring businesses.
 Six people were declared dead at the scene, and three survivors were taken to a hospital where two of them later died of their wounds.
 Police later named the weapons used in the shooting as a 9mm Springfield, a .45-caliber Heckler & Koch, and a .44 Magnum Smith & Wesson Model 29.

 The shooter's former wife, Michelle Fournier, one of the employees at the salon, was one of the victims.
 The suspect in the shooting, named by police as 41-year-old Scott Evans Dekraai of Huntington Beach, California, was arrested without incident after being stopped while driving a white pickup truck about one half-mile (0.8 km) from the scene of the crime.
 Dekraai was wearing body armor at the time of his arrest.

 The incident was the worst mass murder in Orange County, surpassing the Fullerton massacre in July 1976, in which seven people died.
 There had been only one murder in Seal Beach during the previous four years.

 A candlelight vigil was held in the evening of the next day for the victims of the shooting.
 A fund set up to aid victims of the shooting raised around $400,000.
 A remodeled Salon Meritage reopened under the same name on November 18, 2012.